A PMD is not a PAB or PMA, according to LTA — and why it matters

 The problem, of course, is that almost nobody else does.

-We will probably continue saying PMD when we mean PAB or PMA, but it helps to be aware of the distinctions under the law.
+We will probably continue using PMD casually to refer to PABs or PMAs, but it helps to be aware of the distinctions under the law.

 Get more of Stomp's latest updates by following us on: